Kamalyunus/capstone-pricing-tool/README.md

 - PRICE: Selling price of the item (float)

 ## App Tab Details:
-- Demand Forecast Tab: Uses uploaded weekly historical sales data to create a 4 weeks of demand forecast, taking into account factors such as seasonality and trends
+- **Demand Forecast Tab**: Uses uploaded weekly historical sales data to create a 4 weeks of demand forecast, taking into account factors such as seasonality and trends
-- Price Elasticities Tab: Estimates how changes in price will affect demand for a given item
+- **Price Elasticities Tab**: Estimates how changes in price will affect demand for a given item
-- Price Simulator Tab: Simulate 'What-If' price change scenarios impact on demand and budget requirement
+- **Price Simulator Tab**: Simulate 'What-If' price change scenarios impact on demand and budget requirement
-- Price Optimization Tab: Leverage Demand Forecast, Available Budget and Price Elasticities to recommend optimal prices to maximize revenue
+- **Price Optimization Tab**: Leverage Demand Forecast, Available Budget and Price Elasticities to recommend optimal prices to maximize revenue

 ## Local Installation:
  Run following commands[^1]: